hoelzro/git-pisect/README.md

     $ git bisect bad 1234abc
     $ git bisect good xyz0987
     $ git pisect command [args]

+`git-pisect` attempts to detect the number of CPUs you have and runs that many tests at once - you can specify the number of jobs to run with the `PISECT_JOBS` environment variable.

 # What's with the name?